Managing Reflux — Why Lifestyle Still Matters

 Here are a few simple yet powerful ways to support that process and calm reflux naturally:

-In clinic, these foundations are often paired with targeted nutritional and lifestyle support — gentle, evidence-based strategies that rebuild trust between brain and gut.
+In clinic, these foundations are often paired with targeted nutritional and lifestyle support — gentle, science-based strategies that rebuild trust between brain and gut.
+Once that communication is restored, digestion feels smoother and energy steadier, and dependency on symptom management reduces.

 A Whole-Body Approach to Digestion

-Because digestion isn’t just about what you eat — it’s about how your body is able to receive it.
+Digestion isn’t only about what you eat; it’s about how your body is able to receive it.

 How I can help?